GMLC-TDC/HELICS/docs/user-guide/advanced_topics/dynamic_federations.md

 ## Full Dynamic Federations

 Given the above limitations, as of HELICS v3.4 fully dynamic federations are supported.
-By setting the `--dynamic` flag on the root broker of a federation, federates may join the federation late.
+By setting the `--dynamic` flag on the root broker of a federation and any intermediate brokers or cores to which dynamic federates may be added, federates may join the federation late.
 (HELICS have always been able to leave a federation early.)
 And as with observer federates, after calling `helicsFederateEnterExecutingMode()`

 # Example